whoisbroken/airbnb-clone/README.md

 # Airbnb Clone

-I'ts a project from freeCodeCamp.org React.js course.
+It's a project from freeCodeCamp.org React.js course.

+You can see it live at https://whoisbroken.github.io/airbnb-clone/

 ## Installation
 Clone this repository, and run: